tljm/jpp/README.rst

 #. `HTML` - Renders global and normal tags as *nice* boxes with coloured text.
 Uses emphasis for date tags and uses some horizontal
 lines.
 To switch it on use ``--html`` option.

-Here are examples of HTML documents created with `HTML rendering engine <https://tljm.github.io/mdjpp/test_journal.html>`_, `Markdown rendering engine <https://tljm.github.io/mdjpp/test_journal_md.html>`_.
+Here are examples of HTML documents created with `HTML rendering engine <https://tljm.github.io/mdjpp/test_journal.html>`_, and with
+`Markdown rendering engine <https://tljm.github.io/mdjpp/test_journal_md.html>`_.

 Look also at this `PDF document created with Markdown rendering engine <https://tljm.github.io/mdjpp/test_journal.pdf>`_.

 Installation